anishma0000-source/anishma0000-source/README.md

 # Hi, I'm Adham 👋

-Backend & automation developer specializing in **large-scale web scraping, data pipelines, and workflow automation**.
+Fullstack & automation developer specializing in **large-scale web scraping, data pipelines, and workflow automation**.

 I build systems that turn messy, unstructured web data into clean, structured output — reliably, at scale, and without breaking when the target site changes its layout next week.